syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 {% endtabs %}

+>**NOTE**
+* OnMonthCellLoaded event triggered for current month dates only.
+* VisibleDates count in the MonthChanged event  based on the current month dates only.

 ## YearView

 This displays entire dates/month of a particular year, by default current year will be displayed on loading.
 The Years can be changed by swiping back and forth or [Forward](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~Forward.html) and [Backward](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~Backward.html) methods.
 The Months can be navigated quickly by selecting on the particular month in year view.